-Anyone who has ever swallowed a mouthful of salt water after swimming in the ocean knows how unpleasant it tastes.
-When it comes to our canine companions, drinking salt water isn’t just dangerous for dogs, it can also be deadly.
+Anyone who has ever swallowed a mouthful of salt water when swimming in the ocean knows how unpleasant it tastes.
+When dogs drink salt water, it can be dangerous for them, and it can even be deadly.

 Dogs Drinking Salt Water

-Dogs love playing at the beach, but games of fetch, chasing waves, and swimming can all lead to salt water consumption.
+Dogs love the beach, but playing games of fetch, chasing waves, and swimming can all lead to a thirsty dog who consumes salt water.
 In most cases, a few mouthfuls of salt water may only cause diarrhea.
 Consuming large amounts of salt water, however, can be fatal.

-The osmotic properties of salt water disrupt the fluid balance in your dog.
-This can lead to deadly amounts of fluid around the brain, inflammation, and gastric ulcers and hemorrhages.
+When a dog ingests salt water, the excess salt draws water from the blood into the intestines, leading to diarrhea, vomiting, and dehydration.
+Salt water also disrupts the fluid balance in your dog.
 Dogs with toxic levels of sodium in their systems have a mortality rate higher than 50 percent, regardless of treatment.

 Treating Saltwater Poisoning in Dogs